logic-and-learning-lab/Popper/README.md

 # Popper

 Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) system.
+Popper combines logical reasoning with machine learning to induce rules from examples and background knowledge.

 If you use Popper, please cite the paper [Learning programs by learning from failures](https://arxiv.org/abs/2005.02259) (MLJ 2021).

-If you have any questions about Popper, ask us on [Discord](https://discord.gg/Rv5mQCayAp) or email [Andrew Cropper](mailto:andrew.cropper@cs.ox.ac.uk).
+If you have any questions, ask us on [Discord](https://discord.gg/Rv5mQCayAp) or email [Andrew Cropper](mailto:andrew.cropper@helsinki.fi).

 #### Requirements
 - [SWI-Prolog](https://www.swi-prolog.org) (9.2.0 or above)